The CROS portal and its facilities

 - You can use the search engine located at the top right for general purposes, you can then filter the results by content type, file extension, group audience, book and author.
 You can also sort the results by relevancy (frequency of the searched keyword), title, type, author, date, weight.

-- you can use the “find people” tool for looking members on CROS-Portal or communities and find expert tool to consult the expertise of colleagues.
+- you can use the “find people” tool for looking members on CROS-Portal or communities.

 CROS member facilities: